ElectronicBabylonianLiterature/ebl-frontend/README.md

 ### Auth0

 A single page application has to be setup in Auth0.
-The applications root URL (e.g. `http://localhost:3000` for development) must be in *Callback URLs*, *Logout URLs*, and *Web Origins*. *Domain* and *Client ID* are needed for the environment variables (see below).
+The frontends root URL (e.g. `http://localhost:3000` for development) must be in *Callback URLs*, *Logout URLs*, and *Web Origins*. *Domain* and *Client ID* are needed for the environment variables (see below).
 In a production environment the domain must be added to *frame-src* in CSP.

 ### Sentry